 Physician Orders for Life-Sustaining Treatment (POLST)

 Some states have replaced or supplemented DNR orders with POLST forms.
-They are very similar but POLST forms go into further detail regarding specific treatments like antibiotics and feeding tubes.
+They are very similar, but POLST forms go into further detail regarding specific treatments such as antibiotics and feeding tubes.
 Like DNR orders, POLST forms are intended to be a condensed version of your living will that medical professionals can quickly and easily consult when deciding on a plan of care.

 Powers of Attorney

-In addition to the various terms that are possible for a POA, there are two general areas in which powers of attorney are granted: health care and finances.
+In addition to the various terms that are possible for a POA document, there are two general areas in which powers of attorney are granted: health care and finances.

-This type of POA document gives a designated person the authority to make health care decisions on behalf of the principal.
-A medical POA essentially gives someone you trust the ability to oversee your medical care and ensure that your advance directives are followed.
-Without appointing a POA for your healthcare, your family members may not be able to access your medical information or actively participate in decision making.
+A health care POA document gives a designated person the authority to make medical decisions on behalf of the principal.
+A medical POA essentially gives someone you trust the ability to oversee your medical care and ensure that your advance directives are followed if you become incapacitated.
+Without appointing a POA for health care, your family members may not be able to access your medical information or actively participate in decision making.
 Medical POA is sometimes referred to as a health care proxy.

 Financial Power of Attorney

 This type of POA document gives a designated person the authority to make legal and/or financial decisions on behalf of the principal.
 When someone becomes incapacitated, whether permanently or temporarily, bills and other financial matters do not stop.
-Without a financial POA, bills may go unpaid, which can have serious, lasting consequences, and family members may not be able to access one’s accounts to cover health care costs.
+Without a financial POA, bills may go unpaid and family members may not be able to access accounts to cover health care costs.

-The type and extent of the agent’s powers are entirely customizable.
-For example, the agent may be authorized to manage all of a principal’s finances and property or they may only be able to oversee certain investments or transactions.
+The type and extent of an agent’s powers are entirely customizable.
+For example, the agent may be authorized to manage all of a principal’s finances and property, or they may only be able to oversee certain investments or transactions.

 While there are many resources available to help families plan for the future and navigate legal issues, an experienced elder law attorney can learn about your situation and recommend the best course of action.
-To find a legal professional in your area, search in the AgingCare.com Elder Law Attorney Directory.
+To find a legal professional near you, visit AgingCare’s Elder Law Attorney Directory.